-- 1. Do not ground the shield wire at more than one point in the network.
+- Note 1.
+Do not ground the shield wire at more than one point in the network.
 Ground the network at one point and one point only. - 2.
 Always use a separate ground.
 Never use the same ground that is used for inverters or other drive system devices. - 3.
-If a good ground of 100 Ω or less is not available, do not connect the communication power supply's FG and V- terminals because the ground may introduce noise into the network.
+If a good ground of 100 Ω or less is not available, do not connect the communication power supply's FG and V- terminals because the ground may introduce noise into the network. - 4.
+The 3G8F7-DRM21 DeviceNet shield wire is isolated from the computer's FG.
+Even if you ground the computer in which the 3G8F7-DRM21 is mounted, you must ground the DeviceNet network.

-Minimizing Effects of a Noisy Ground
+Minimizing Effects of aWiNoisy Groundthe